 Stephen R Davies was a member of the Royal Air Force Police for 25 years.
 In 1975 he joined the Royal Air Force as a policeman and during his service completed tours of duty in the UK and numerous countries around the globe.
 He qualified as a specialist in Royal Air Force Police Special Investigation and Counter-Intelligence matters and successfully completed the Home Office Detective Training program and Drug Enforcement courses with the UK civil police and United States Air Force Office of Special Investigations.
 In 1991 he qualified as an instructor and lectured at the Airman’s Command School Hereford and the RAF Police School at Halton.
-He retired from the Royal Air Force in 2000 and moved to live in Portugal.
+He retired from the Royal Air Force in 2000 and now lives in Portugal.

 Since 1993, Stephen R Davies has been researching the complex history of the RAF Police since its formation on the 1st April 1918.
-During his 24 year research into the history of the RAF Police, he has amassed one of the largest depositories of information regarding the global activities of the branch dating back to the very beginning.
+During his 25 year research into the history of the RAF Police, he has amassed one of the largest depositories of information regarding the global activities of the branch dating back to the very beginning.

-The project began after I managed to obtain a rather thin A4 glossy magazine which had been produced to commemorate the 75th anniversary of the RAF Police.
+Steve says, "The project began after I managed to obtain a rather thin A4 glossy magazine which had been produced to commemorate the 75th anniversary of the RAF Police.
 The contents were mostly photographs with a very sparse story of the RAF Police up until that point.
 Being rather disappointed with the publication and lack of substance, I closed the magazine and was heard to utter those immortal words, "For Goodness sake, is that it..?
 I could have done a better job than that..!!" ...
 The rest as they say is history...!
-Seriously though, up until that point, although the RAF Police had a 'museum' containing lots of artefacts gathered from around the RAF Police world, there was no documented chronological global history of the branch, and although one should never 'sound one's own trumpet' I have to say that if I had not taken on this project, with a great deal of help from former and serving RAF Police, then the RAF Police would certainly not have had such an impressive written history as they approach their centenary.
-Disappointingly, during the period of my research, only two out of ten Provost Marshals, have actively supported my project and have gone out of their way to assist me.
-What is more surprising, is that both were not 'professional' policemen; Air Cdre J L Uprichard was a pilot and Air Cdre P J Drissell was a member of the RAF Regiment, and both deserve my admiration and thanks.
+Seriously though, up until that point, although the RAF Police had a 'museum' containing lots of artefacts gathered from around the RAF Police world, there was no documented chronological global history of the branch, and although one should never 'sound one's own trumpet' I have to say that if I had not taken on this project, with a great deal of help from former and serving RAF Police, then the RAF Police would certainly not have had such an impressive written history as they celebrated their centenary on the 1 April 2018.
+Disappointingly, during the period of my research, only two out of ten serving Provost Marshals, actively supported my project and went out of their way to assist me.
+What is more surprising, is that both were not 'professional' policemen; Air Cdre J L Uprichard was a pilot and Air Cdre P J Drissell was a member of the RAF Regiment, and both deserve my sincere admiration and thanks."

-In the lead-up to 2018 many authors will be working hard to compile the rather impressive history of the service during its first 100 years but most will focus on the flying exploits.
-My intention is to produce a book, comprising several volumes, which will offer readers and historians alike a valuable insight into what the RAF Police have achieved during those first 100 years at home and abroad and is sure the book will make a valued addition to the records held by the RAF Historical Branch for future generations to refer to.
+"In the lead-up to 2018 many authors had been working hard to compile the history of the Royal Air Force during its first 100 years but most focused on its impressive flying exploits and the aircrew rather that the incredible support to flying operations given by the often forgotten personnel from a multitude of ground trades who have worked tirelessly to keep the aircraft flying for the past 100 years.
+My intention however, was to produce a book, comprising several volumes, which offers readers and historians alike a valuable insight into what the RAF Police have achieved during those first 100 years at home and abroad and I'm sure the book will make a valued addition to the records held by the RAF Historical Branch for future generations to refer to."